Gardner-BinfLab/ncVarDB/data/raw_data/README.md

 # masked_over_5_all_snps_no_alts.txt

-All snps, excluding the ncVar pathogenic snps +/- 20000 bp
+All snps, excluding the ncVar pathogenic snps +/- 20000 bp (not provided as it is very large)

 # non_coding_chromosomes.txt